charliecalvert/CloudNotes/Assignments/BrowserAccounts.md

 # Browser Accounts

 The goal of this assignment is to be sure you know how to log into Firefox and Chrome on Windows, Linux, and a mobile device.

 This assignment, like the one's on using Google Drive and OneDrive, is deceptive.
-We think we know how to use these tools, but in truth there is more here than meets the eye at first.
-Your phone can begin to seem like a useless paperweight until you start to see how to share information between your desktop and phone.
-In particular, we live in our browsers these days, so knowing how to use the browsers on your phone is crucial.
+We think we know how to use these tools, but in truth there is more here than first meets the eye.

+We live in our browsers, so knowing how to use them both on the desktop and on your phone is crucial.
 (Confession: I learned quite a bit about Chrome and Firefox while working on this assignment.)

 If you don't already have one:

 - Create a FireFox account
 - Create a Chrome account.

-Log in and take screenshots in multiple locations.
+Log in and follow the instructions below about taking screenshots in multiple locations.

 ##ScreenShots